 This matter is to be considered with members of the public excluded from the Chamber under Clause 5.23 (2) (b) of the Local Government Act 1995, as the officer report discusses information of a personal nature.

-10.0 CLOSURE
+17.0 CLOSURE

-The next Briefings Session will be held on Tuesday 20 October 2020, commencing at 6.00pm.
+The next Briefing Session will be held on Tuesday 20 October 2020.